iizotov/aws-tech-summit-lab/README.md

 <img src="img/efs-delete-replication.png" >

-Extension:
+### Extension:

 How would you automate this, such that it occurs at the same time as the Route53 failover?

+Which regions would you run this automation in?

 Implementation this automation.

-How would you fail-back EFS?
+How would you implement the fail-back of EFS after the DR event?

 ## Failing over Global Accelerator (GA)
 Go to the [GA Console](https://us-west-2.console.aws.amazon.com/globalaccelerator/home?region=ap-southeast-2#GlobalAcceleratorDashboard:) and click on the Global Accelerator.
 Scroll down and click on the listener: